 HMRC can only make decisions regarding your tax based on the information they have received, and they way in which they have interpreted it.
 This means that there is room for error – and, if you feel you have fallen foul of a mistake on their part, you will have the opportunity to appeal via the HMRC tax tribunal.

 How Can DBT & Partners Help?

-If you feel that you have been unfairly fined – or that a HMRC investigation has drawn the wrong conclusion – and you’re thinking about launching a tax penalty appeal, contact the team at DBT & Partners you take the first step.
+If you feel that you have been unfairly fined – or that a HMRC investigation has drawn the wrong conclusion – and you’re thinking about launching a tax penalty appeal, contact the tax services team at DBT & Partners before you take the first step.
 Our experts understand the tax tribunal appeal process and can help you to make the right decision.

 It may be that you can negotiate with HMRC following receipt of a Decision Notice, or use Alternative Dispute Resolution, and it’s best to try these options before appealing.
 However, if the outcome of any review remains the same, we can guide you through all the steps involved – representing you at hearings, providing advice and looking through all evidence – and, with our thorough knowledge of tax appeal tribunal rules, we can help you achieve the right result.

 Why Might I Engage with the Tax Appeal Tribunal?

 You have the right to begin the tax tribunal appeal process if you have reason to believe that HMRC has made the wrong decision and penalised you regarding your: